slammayjammay/hyper-postprocessing/README.md

 * `uniform float cameraFar`

 ## A note about dependencies
-This plugin comes bundled with `three` and `postprocessing` as dependencies in order to work upon installation, however those should be viewed more as peer dependencies -- if your entry file makes use of either of them you should install them yourself.
+This plugin comes bundled with `three` and `postprocessing` as dependencies in order to work upon installation, however those should be viewed more as peer dependencies -- if your entry file makes use of either of them you should install them yourself in the `.hyper_plugins` node project located in your home folder.

 By default this plugin uses `postprocessing` v6.2.1 and its compatible version of `three` (v0.103.0), but can use other versions of those if needed.
 To do this you will need your entry file to export an object (or a function that returns an object) with a key of the dependency name and the value as the `require`'d dependency.